Friday, December 31, 2010

 — Because we are not Arabs.

-In a recent news report, one of the Somali pirates when he was ridiculed for accepting a ransom of only a few thousand for some particularly rich booty, replied that he hadn’t known there was a number greater than ten thousand…. (or another large round number.)
+In a recent news report, one of the Somali pirates when he was ridiculed for accepting a ransom of only a few thousand for some particularly rich booty, replied that he hadn’t known there was a number greater than ten thousand… (Or another large, round number.)

 A sunny, good-natured, gap-toothed face.
-Late fifties or early sixties.
+Late early or mid-sixties.
 (Too young for Mussolini.
 Italian was continued in the schools for some while after the failure of the new Roman dawn.)
-Club and broken foot carefully co-ordinated with the walking frame getting out the door and onto the pavement.

 — They kill him?
 Faisal can’t help wondering.